- Skippable Ads – 0:17

 As far as best practices go, like I said, the number one thing you’re going to want to do is capture your viewer’s attention in that first five seconds.
 That first five seconds is crucial to a successful ad campaign.
 The other thing you’re going to want to do is have an engaging companion banner, definitely want to have that.

 There’s no reason not to, like I said, it doesn’t cost anything extra and it’s just some extra real estate you get to put up on that screen and you can use TubeSift to create those.
-Now you don’t have to have a companion banner.
+You don’t have to have a companion banner.
 You can actually use an autogenerated companion banner, which is going to be a mix of a subscribe button to your channel, as well as a few other videos from your channel.
 I do not recommend doing that, because these in-stream ads are great for driving traffic off of YouTube.
 And usually that’s what people use them for.
 And you don’t want to keep people on YouTube.
 You want to get them off of YouTube onto your website, so you can collect the lead, make the sale, further engage your prospects, and ultimately use these to get a higher return on investment.
 Some of these in-stream ads will have this little arrow up top and you can click share.

 It’ll give you that URL and you can send that ad to other people.
 Not all of them are like that.
 I believe it’s only the public videos that are like that.
 So the unlisted ones won’t show that, but that is a thing that you can check out as well.
 And you can share that, send it to people.
 Like I said, if you do click skip ad, it goes ahead and skips the ad and the advertiser does not pay.
 So those are skippable in-stream ads.
 Those are my best practices for doing those.
 And we are going to have a full blog post about ad setup and campaign setup.